Dental braces can create oral health problems such as gingivitis and decalcification (white marks), which lead to more serious issues.

 Even a sonic toothbrush can't remove all of the plaque.
 You also need to floss to remove the plaque that your toothbrush cannot reach.
 A floss threader is one method for flossing with braces, but it can be difficult and time consuming.

-An easy and effective way to remove plaque around dental braces and improve gum health is to use a Waterpik® Water Flosser with the Orthodontic Tip.
+An easy and effective way to clean and floss braces and improve gum health is to use a Waterpik® Water Flosser with the Orthodontic Tip.
 It is clinically proven more effective than dental floss for people with braces.
-Learn more about how to floss with braces using a waterpik® water flosser.
+Learn more about how to floss with braces using a Waterpik® water flosser.

 The Orthodontic Tip is designed with a tapered brush on the end to help remove plaque that sticks to the brackets and between your teeth.
 It also helps flush out the bacteria and food debris from around teeth and under the gums.

 Using fluoridated toothpaste or adding a fluoride rinse to your routine can help prevent white spots (decalcification) and decay.
 It's also important to continue your regular dental check-ups during orthodontic treatment.